oyve/barometer-trend/README.md

 Feel free to contribute; create an Issue, and Pull Request including test code.

 ## Disclaimer
+> [!CAUTION]
+> A barometer is one source of weather information and may give a general trend and indication, but not "see" the overall picture.
+(There's a reason satelittes exists and being a metereologist is a paid job.)

 - All calculations is by online research.
 Author of this library does not have a background in metereology.
 Sources listed below.
-- A barometer is *one source of weather information* and may give a general trend and indication, but not "see" the overall picture.
-(There's a reason satelittes exists and being a metereologist is a paid job.)
 - All calculations assumes being located at sea with no disturbances (i.e. mountains may give different readings)
 - Near land, winds may be one-two Beaufort scale numbers lower and the wind may be from "the wrong direction".
 - In subtropic and tropical regions some calculations may not be valid at all.
 I.e. the trade winds (easterlies) is different from northern hemishpere west->east (westerlies) low pressure systems.